The Shipping Law Review: Paraguay

 Commercial overview of the shipping industry

 Paraguay's most important ports are concentrated in Asunción, Villeta, San Antonio and Encarnación, cities strategically located for river connections to the sea through Argentina, Uruguay and Brazil.
-Virtually all the cargo that leaves Paraguayan ports through the waterway in river carriers is transshipped to Argentinian, Uruguayan and – to a lesser extent – Brazilian ports, and from there transported by sea carriers to their final destinations.
+Virtually all the cargo that leaves Paraguayan ports through the waterway in river carriers is trans-shipped to Argentinian, Uruguayan and – to a lesser extent – Brazilian ports, and from there transported by sea carriers to their final destinations.

 General overview of the legislative framework

-Book III of the Code of Commerce, 'Rights and obligations arising from navigation', was the only one in this old Argentinian statute (1889) not repealed by the current Paraguayan Civil Code.
-It was adopted by Paraguay in 1903 and contains the legal framework for private maritime law.
-Both dry and wet domestic shipping is controlled by this law, which contains provisions related to ships, shipowners, charterers, captains, crew, contracts of affreightment, charter parties, bills of lading, collisions, shipwrecks, salvage, cargo claims, general average, ship mortgage and maritime liens.
+Book III of the Code of Commerce, 'Rights and obligations arising from navigation', was the only one in this old Argentinian statute (1889) not repealed by the current Paraguayan Civil Code.7 It was adopted by Paraguay in 1903 and contains the legal framework for private maritime law.
+Both dry and wet domestic shipping is controlled by this law, which contains provisions relating to ships, shipowners, charterers, captains, crew, contracts of affreightment, charter parties, bills of lading, collisions, shipwrecks, salvage, cargo claims, general average, ship mortgage and maritime liens.

 The Paraguay–Paraná River Transport Agreement adopted by Law No. 269/1993 is an international agreement entered into between Argentina, Bolivia, Brazil, Paraguay and Uruguay to regulate international river transport through the most important waterway in South America.
-The agreement contains five additional protocols related to customs matters, navigation and safety, insurance, equal opportunities for increasing competitiveness and dispute resolution.
+The agreement contains five additional protocols on customs matters, navigation and safety, insurance, equal opportunities for increasing competitiveness and dispute resolution.

 International carriage of goods by sea is governed by the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules), adopted in Paraguay by Law No. 2614/2005.